 You want your students’ first impression of you to be that you are welcoming, approachable, and VERY happy they are there.
 You do NOT want them to initially perceive you as the crazy lady who had to raise her voice and frantically blink the lights off and on in a desperate attempt to gain control of an “untangle yourselves from a human knot in order to get to know each other” activity gone bad.
 And it will go bad.
 Instead, I prefer activities that are calm, fun, and purposeful.
 It’s important to start the year on a positive note.
 Below is a collection of some of my tried and true tips for the first day that you should add to your teachers first day of school checklist!

 The first item on this teachers first day of school checklist is to reach out to students’ families.
 Better yet, contact the students and their families before the first day of school.
 Give them a call to introduce yourself and ask how the child will be going home on the first day.
 This is especially important if you are teaching the littlest learners.

 Send them a note.
 A good old-fashioned snail mail letter in a colorful envelope is an absolute treasure to a child.
 Tell them about you.
 Include some photos.
 Let them know what to expect on the first day of school.
 Tell them where you will meet them that morning.
 Inform them of what will happen as soon as they enter the classroom (see below).
 This will greatly decrease nervousness and anxiety.
-It will also help your day run more smoothly than you can even imagine.
+It will also help your day run more smoothly than you could ever imagine.

 Have a plan for what you will do with all those supplies they bring in.
 I created an amazing system for collecting the supplies without chaos and even made you some free printables to use.
 You can read my step-by-step instructions for fast-and-easy supply collection and organization by reading my post all about the essential supplies teachers need in their classroom.